According to Infopro Learning, 71% of businesses feel their leaders are not able to lead their organization into the future.

-There will come a time where you hit a crossroad and need a quick decision to be made.
+There will come a time when you hit a crossroads and need a quick decision to be made.
 As a leader, it’s your job to take the risk, make the decision and run with it.

-If you’re focussed on the end goal, you need to be committed to finding the best way to get there.
+If you’re focused on the end goal, you need to be committed to finding the best way to get there.
 That might mean taking a step back and letting others take the reins.

 Good leaders come with good communication